 Digital nomad jobs #1: Own Your Own Business

 Of course, the top of the digital nomad jobs list is to own your own business.
-This is very vague, since your own business can be from a multibillion dollar global business to a freelancer, small time business owner.
-That being said, starting your own business is the top choice of digital nomads.
+This is very vague since your own business can be from a multibillion-dollar global business to a freelancer, small-time business owner.
+That being said, starting your own business is the top choice for digital nomads.